-Flaxseed is well known for its nutritional properties and health benefits, as well as helping with weight loss.
-But flaxseed isn’t only helpful when ingested; it can be used on hair as well, making it silky and shiny.
+Flaxseed is well known for its nutritional properties and health benefits and helping with weight loss.
+But it isn’t only helpful when ingested; Flaxseed oil can be used on hair, too, making it silky and shiny.
 It also makes it less dry and fights the “straw” effect, among other issues.

 Want to know more about the benefits of using flaxseed oil for hair?
 Let’s dive deep!

 Flaxseed oil has an efficient nutritional composition, making it capable of moisturizing and nourishing hair fiber.